figma/github-actions-delete-abandoned-branches/README.md

   schedule:
     - cron: "0 0 * * *"

-  # Allow workflow to be manually run from the GitHub UI
+  # Allow workflow to be manually run from the GitHub UI test
   workflow_dispatch:

 jobs: